Anthony Esolen: Literary work

 Along with teaching, Esolen has published articles and books on a regular basis.
 He is a regular contributor to Magnificat and serves as a senior editor of Touchstone.

 Esolen's verse translation of Dante Alighieri's Divine Comedy into English was published by Random House Modern Library.
 His translation of the Inferno appeared in 2002, the Purgatory in 2003, and the Paradise in 2005.
 In his translations, Esolen chose not to attempt a "preservation of Dante's rhyme in any systematic form."
 Dante's original Italian work relied heavily on rhyme.
 However, the English language has fewer rhyming words than the Italian language.
 Thus, according to Esolen, trying to recreate the sounds of the original Italian rhyme would have compromised "either meaning or music."

-In lieu of Dante's famous terza rima, Esolen's translation is written in the preferred meter of such English poets as Shakespeare and Tennyson, blank verse.
-Esolen writes that the use of strictly metered blank verse allows him to retain both the "meaning [and the] music" of Dante's original.
+In lieu of Dante's famous terza rima, Esolen's translation depends on the use of blank verse.
+Esolen writes that the use of blank verse allows him to retain both the "meaning [and the] music" of Dante's original.
 The works also feature, alongside the English translation, the original Italian text.
 Esolen notes that this text "is based on the editions of Giorgio Petrocchi (1965) and Umberto Bosco and Giovanni Reggio" (1979)."
 Finally, the translations include Esolen's notes and commentary on the text, as well as illustrations by Gustave Doré.
 Esolen kept his most extensive notes for the back of each book, so as not to interrupt the reading of the main text.
 Anne Barbeau Gardiner, a professor emerita of English at the City University of New York, praised the translation for being "not only highly readable, but also vigorous and beautiful."

 Esolen has written verse translations of other classical texts, including Torquato Tasso's Jerusalem Delivered (reviewed in Translation and Literature, Sixteenth-Century Journal, and International Journal of the Classical Tradition) and Lucretius' De rerum natura.
 Both were published by Johns Hopkins University Press.

 He has argued that the Middle Ages were actually an enlightened time, so that the term "Dark Ages" is a misnomer.
 He cited the establishment of universities, the development of the carnival, and the contributions of famous saints such as Albertus Magnus and Thomas Aquinas to science and philosophy, all of which took place in the Middle Ages, as examples.

 In 2011, Esolen published an essay in First Things in which he criticized what he saw as the "bumping boxcar language" of the New American Bible.
-Esolen cited the NAB translations for "[p]refer[ing] the general to the specific, the abstract to the concrete, the vague to the exact."
+Esolen attacked the NAB translations for "[p]refer[ing] the general to the specific, the abstract to the concrete, the vague to the exact."
 He went on to list several examples of Biblical passages in which he claimed that the true meaning or visceral nature of the words had been eroded.